andrew-mendes/Chillin_Quest/README.md

 **Quests**
 Quests clicked expand a box with its description, reward, as well as completion, delete and edit buttons at the bottom.

-Once marked as completed, the title bar turns gold and completion date and time will be shown.
+Once marked as completed, the title bar turns gold and the completion date and time captured from the user's system will be shown.

 🔼 [return to top](#table-of-contents)